Find out more about electricity meters, the different types available, and which ones could save you money on your bills.

 If you run out of credit, your electricity might automatically just shut off.
 But most modern meters are fitted with an ‘emergency credit’ function, which gives you extra time to top up.
 Others have a ‘no disconnect’ mode, that stops the meter from cutting off when you can’t physically get more credit - in the middle of the night, for example.

 This type of meter can be expensive, because the unit rates on prepayment meters are usually higher than for standard credit meters and direct debit customers.
-According to Ofgem, in February 2020, the cheapest prepaid tariff, at £1,006, was almost £100 more expensive than the cheapest standard credit tariff (£910).
-It was also £220 more expensive than the cheapest direct debit tariff, at £78).
+According to Ofgem, at the end of January 2022, the cheapest prepaid tariff was around £4 more expensive than the cheapest standard credit tariff.

 Prepayment customers also miss out on the best offers, like fixed-rate tariff deals.
 If you want to cut your energy bill then discuss the options with your provider.
 See if you're able to move away from a prepayment meter.